hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 - Ensure `Full control` is ticked and click `Apply`;
 if prompted, allow it to change all folders and files on the disk and ignore all errors

-On each disk, create one root folder named like `mergerfs_Root_1` so that the number matches the unique disk volume label number (eg `1` for `DISK1` and so on).
+On each disk, create one root folder named like `mediaroot` containing subfolders (these subfolders underneath `mediaroot` will be called 'top level media folder's.

-Under the root folder on the disks, place the media files in a reasonably consistent (including filename capitalisation) subfolder structure of your choice.
+Under the 'top level media folder's on the disks, place the media files in a reasonably consistent (including filename capitalisation) subfolder structure of your choice.
 The same subfolder names and files could exist on every disk or you could spread out the media files and subfolders across disks to balance disk usage...

 Note that some 'top level media folder' trees are duplicated across 2 or more disks to make a backup.